-The City has appropriation permits for 13 water supply wells located throughout the City (one additional well with the inclusion of the Bramble Hills System Well).
-In addition, the City owns and operates the Koontz Creamery well that is used to augment an unnamed tributary of the Patapsco River.
+The City has appropriation permits for 13 water supply wells located throughout the City.
+In addition, the City owns and operates the Koontz Creamery well that is used to augment an unnamed tributary of the Patapsco River and Bramble Hills Well.
+The Bramble Hills Well relies on the overall City system to provide pressure in case of an emergency.
 The operation of the Koontz Creamery well is discussed in more detail in the following sections.
 The table below summarizes the permitted capacities of the existing wells.
 The operation and production of the wells are explained in more detail in the following sections.